Critical Scaling of Compression-Driven Jamming of Athermal Frictionless Spheres in Suspension

 Athermal granular and related soft matter materials, such as non-Brownian suspensions, emulsions, and foams, all undergo a phase transition from a liquid-like state to a rigid disordered state as the packing fraction $\phi$ of the granular particles increases.
 This is the jamming transition \cite{LiuNagel,OHern}.
-Here we focus on the behavior of frictionless particles, where jamming behaves like a continuous phase transition.
-Early studies of jamming focused on what we will call stress-isotropic jamming: mechanically stable jammed configurations are generated by isotropically compressing the system, or by energy quenching random initial configurations at fixed $\phi$ \cite{OHern,Wyart,Chaudhuri,Vagberg.PRE.2011}.
+Here we focus on the behavior of frictionless particles, where jamming is like a continuous phase transition {with respect to the behavior of the stress}.
+Early studies of jamming focused on what we will call stress-isotropic jamming: mechanically stable jammed configurations are generated by isotropically compressing the system, or by energy quenching random initial configurations at fixed $\phi$ \cite{OHern,Wyart,Chaudhuri,Ciamarra,Vagberg.PRE.2011}.
 At low $\phi$ particles avoid each other and the pressure $p$ vanishes.
 At a critical $\phi_J$ a system spanning rigid cluster forms and the pressure becomes finite, while the shear stress $\sigma$ remains zero.
 Later studies investigated shear-driven jamming \cite{OT1,OT2,VagbergOlssonTeitel,OT3, Hatano1,Hatano2,Hatano3,Otsuki,Heussinger1,Heussinger2}, where the system is uniformly sheared at a fixed strain rate $\dot\gamma$.
 For systems with a Newtonian rheology, such as particles in suspension, the system flows at low $\phi$ and small $\dot\gamma$ with a shear stress $\sigma\propto \dot\gamma$.
 Thus, for $\dot\gamma\to 0$, the viscosity $\eta=\sigma/\dot\gamma$ remains finite.
 However, above a critical $\phi_J$, the system develops a non-zero yield stress $\sigma_0(\phi)=\lim_{\dot\gamma\to 0}\sigma>0$ leading to a diverging viscosity.
 Because of this finite $\sigma$, we will refer to this as stress-anisotropic jamming.
-Given the different symmetry of anisotropic shear-driven jamming vs isotropic compression-driven jamming, it is natural to wonder if they belong to the same critical universality class.
+Given the different symmetry of anisotropic shear-driven jamming vs isotropic compression-driven jamming, it is natural to wonder if they belong to the same critical universality class, {i.e., if the critical exponents describing singular behaviors are the same { for any given dimensionality of the system}.
+For equilibrium critical points, different symmetries often imply different universality classes \cite{CL}.